OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 5. “Search the codebase for security issues” → Opus spawns Haiku to scan files, reviews Haiku’s findings.

-6. Git commit → Ollama generates the commit message locally.
-Zero API cost.
+6. Git commit → DeepSeek V3.2 generates the commit message.
+Fast, cheap, good enough.

-7. Memory search → Ollama embeds the query, searches local vector store.
+7. Memory search → Local Ollama embeds the query, searches local vector store.
 Free.

 The expensive model (Opus) only touches steps 2, 3 (writing specs), 4 (review), and 5 (reviewing findings).
-Everything else runs on cheaper or free alternatives.
+Everything else runs on cheaper alternatives.

 Token Optimization